nicolay-r/RuSentiFrames/README.md

 @article{loukachevitch2020sentiment,
-  title={Sentiment Frames for Attitude Extraction in Russian}, author={Loukachevitch, Natalia and Rusnachenko, Nicolay}, booktitle={Proceedings of International Conference on Computational Linguistics and Intellectual }, year={2019}
+  title={Sentiment Frames for Attitude Extraction in Russian}, author={Loukachevitch, Natalia and Rusnachenko, Nicolay}, booktitle={Proceedings of International Conference on
+             Computational Linguistics and Intellectual
+             Technologies Dialogue-2020},
+  year={2019}
 }
 ```